Whenever you open a drilldown by clicking on some aspect of an existing widget, it opens a view of relevant records.

 There are also three additional views you can explore:

 The sentiments view operates similarly to the Top Wins, Issues, and Risks you find on the Sentiments dashboard.
 This will show you statements that are positively charged (wins), neutrally charged and stating a problem (issues), and negatively charged (risks).
-They're sometimes grouped by similarity; you can click on a stack to expand it or click on an individual verbatim to drill down into the exchange view for the conversation where it occurred.
+They're sometimes grouped by similarity; you can click on a stack to expand it or click on an individual verbatim to drill down into the record view for the conversation where it occurred.

-This view shows lets you explore tags applied to exchanges as constrained by your current selection.
+This view shows lets you explore tags applied to records as constrained by your current selection.
 It will choose default views for you showing the co-occurrence of your selection with various tags, as well as any relevant verbatims for applied tags as well.
 You can change the selected "Group" or "Tag" by clicking on the name of the current group/tag.
-In addition, as usual you can click on any individual verbatims to jump into the relevant exchange.
+In addition, as usual you can click on any individual verbatims to jump into the relevant record.

 The Tags view is the best way to view all individual statements that are powering a particular tag, whether it's our standard Health Indicators or a custom model we've built for your team.
 Reviewing these can help you provide us with valuable feedback to improve these models in the future.